d-bl/GroundForge/docs/help/Change-tiles.md

   * The overlap can cause unexpected behaviour.
     Fix this by changing the bottom corners to "-" in the input field.
     Note thate these stitches become faint.
-* Not recorded alternative base tiles (no nudging required for this pattern):
+* Without nudging you can create valid patterns with the following combinations:
+  * The 4x2 tile with "brick layout".
-  * For the 4x4 tile you can select the "simple" layout at the left top, bricks don't produce a valid pattern.
+  * The 4x4 tile with the "simple" layout at the left top.
-  * For the 4x8 tile you can choose between "simple" and "brick" layout.
+  * The 8x4 tile with the "simple" as well as the "brick" layout.

 Subsequently, you will have to adjust what stitches to make at each grid position to get the original thread diagram.
 Use two browser windows, one with the old tile layout, one with the new tile layout.